Sampling, approximation, and interpolation of differential forms by admissible integral k-meshes: Admissible integral -meshes

 \subsection{Spaces of polynomial differential forms}

-In this section we introduce two important instances of the finite dimensional space $ \mathscr{V} (E) \subset \testforms(E)$: the space of complete polynomial forms and that of trimmed polynomial differential forms.
+The concept of admissibility for integral $k$-meshes given in Definition \ref{def:admissiblemeshes} applies to any increasing sequence $\{\mathscr{V}^{(r)}\}_{r\in \N}$ of subspaces of $\testforms(E)$, but clearly the construction of specific admissible meshes depends on the considered sequence.
+In the present subsection we introduce two important instances of such sequences: the space of complete polynomial forms (denoted by $\{\P_r \Lambda^k\}_{r\in \N}$) and that of trimmed polynomial differential forms (denoted by $\{\P_r^- \Lambda^k\}_{r\in \N}$).
 The results of Sections \ref{sec:4} and \ref{sec:5} will be specialized to these settings.
+Such spaces are not only the natural counterpart of polynomials in the framework of differential forms, but are also celebrated finite element exterior calculus \cite{ArnoldFalkWintherActa}, and paved the way for a theory of interpolation of differential forms \cite{AlonsoRapettiLebesgue,ABRCalcolo}.